Susseratal/database/README.md

         Added requriements file which isn't what it looks like.
 It's what the program is required to do.
-Should change I've got the structure and workflow clearer in my head (and on a napkin in the coffee shop I'm sat in) Added calendar.py to learn the calendar system
+Should change I've got the structure and workflow clearer in my head (and on a napkin in the coffee shop I'm sat in) Added calendar.py to learn the calendar system deleted calendar.py and just started doing it in main.py